ImagingDataCommons/highdicom/docs/seg.rst

 A single DICOM Seg image can represent one or more segments contained within the same file.

-In many applications, it is assumed that segments are *mutually exclusive*, i.e. a given pixel can belong to at most one segment.
-However DICOM Seg images do not have this limitation: a single pixel can belong to any number of different segments.
+Each segment in a DICOM Seg image is represented by a separate 2D *frame* (or set of *frames*) within the Segmentation image.
+One important ramification of this is that segments need not be *mutually exclusive*, i.e. a given pixel can belong to at most one segment.
 In other words, the segments may *overlap*.
 There is an optional attribute called "Segments Overlap" (0062, 0013) that, if present, will indicate whether the segments overlap in a given Seg image.

 Segment Descriptions
 --------------------